 - is asked to leave after the first course (and any subsequent course) begins;

 Dalhousie University will issue a refund (or not) as follows:

 More than 30% of course completed

-Students who enrol or pay through an agent and are granted a refund will receive that refund from their agent.
+Students who enroll or pay through an agent and a granted a refund will receive that refund through their agent.

 - The student contract is subject to the Act and Regulations made under the Act, together with information on how to access the laws: